neura-sx/graphene-book/book/multi-sig/tutorial-creating-multi-sig.md

 ```

 ### Pay the transaction fee
-To create the required transaction fee associated with creating the multi-sig account, run this command:
+To create the required transaction fee, associated with creating the multi-sig account, run this command:
 ```
 set_fees_on_builder_transaction <builder-handle-ID> BTS
 ```

 ### Sign the builder transaction
-To complete the process, i.e. sign and broadcast the above transactions, run this command:
+To complete the process, i.e. sign and broadcast the above builder transactions, run this command:
 ```
 sign_builder_transaction <builder-handle-ID> true
 ```